mmbman/Katagiri/index.md

 This website transcribes the dharma talks of Dainin Katagiri Roshi as a reference for the study of Soto Zen Buddhism.

-For one good entry point into Katagiri Roshi’s teaching, see the [“Fundamentals of Zen”](fundamentals) series.

  [**Introduction**](about)

 **Talk Series:**